Tuvesh/Localrepo/Readme.txt

 This is my local repo consist of java code.
-Checking different branches concept in git hub.
+Checking different branches concept in git hub.Merge